Sting (wrestler): Final world title reigns (1999–2000)

-Sting began to question Hogan's trustworthiness and credibility in the weeks leading up to Fall Brawl.
-At the September pay-per-view, Luger brought a baseball bat to the ring and Sting used it to beat Hogan for his sixth and final WCW World Heavyweight Championship, turning heel for the first time in WCW.
+Sting began to question Hogan's trustworthiness and credibility in the weeks leading up to Fall Brawl on September 12.
+At Fall Brawl, Luger brought a baseball bat to the ring and Sting used it to beat Hogan for his sixth and final WCW World Heavyweight Championship, turning heel for the first time in WCW.
 Sting's heel turn and subsequent attitude change did not resonate with the WCW fans.
 They still cheered Sting despite the fact he was supposed to be the villain (reminiscent of The Road Warriors' heel turn in late 1988).
 It was during this heel turn that Sting and Luger, with helpful interference from DDP, defeated supposed faces Hogan and Hart in a tag-match, Sting pinning Hart after Luger hit him with a bat.
-Then, at Halloween Havoc, Sting retained the WCW World Heavyweight title against Hogan after Hogan entered the ring in street clothes and lay down for Sting to pin him.
+Then, at Halloween Havoc on October 24, Sting retained the WCW World Heavyweight Championship against Hogan after Hogan entered the ring in street clothes and lay down for Sting to pin him.
 After the match, Sting sounded his disdain of the result and issued an open challenge for later tonight.
 Later that night, Sting lost an unsanctioned match to Goldberg, who accepted his open challenge and then attacked referee Charles Robinson.
 Sting was stripped of the title the next night for attacking the official.